Unitary Patent & Unified Patent Court

 Better value for money?

-While there are many factors to be taken into account when decising whether to obtain a unitary patent or go down the "classic" national validation route, one of the largest factors is the relative cost of each option.
+While there are many factors to be taken into account when deciding whether to obtain a unitary patent or go down the "classic" national validation route, one of the largest factors is the relative cost of each option.

 Our UP cost simulator can help you understand the costs of the new unitary patent compared to classic national validation.
 It interactively demonstrates how the choice of a unitary patent or “classic” national validation of a European patent affects the ongoing and lifetime costs of the patent, both in terms of the grant phase costs and the ongoing renewal fees.